-- 1) Elect a tenured professor as Committee Chairperson by the April departmental meeting. - 2) Examine the file of each candidate for whom the Committee member is eligible to vote and evaluate the candidate against criteria appropriate to the decision to be rendered. - 3) Complete where appropriate (see note) the Initial Evaluation Form on each candidate and attend and cast a secret ballot at the voting meeting.
-Only under unusual circumstances (see note) will a Committee member be allowed to cast an absentee ballot.
-This privilege is at the discretion of the Committee Chairperson.

-Note: The phrase "where appropriate" as used above refers to eligibility to vote, i.e., Committee members of equal or higher rank are eligible to vote on tenure requests and members of higher rank are eligible to vote on promotion requests.

-Note: The phrase "unusual circumstances" refers to persons on sabbatical or sick leave, conducting professional duties out-of-state, on assignment to a foreign country, or dealing with family emergency, etc.
+- 1) Elect a tenured professor as Committee Chairperson by April 15.
+In the event that three or more faculty members apply for tenure or promotion during one year, an Assistant Chairperson may be elected by the faculty by May 15. - 2) Assist the chair of the committee in the identification of external reviewers when a candidate's expertise is in their area. - 3) Examine the file of each candidate for whom the Committee member is eligible to vote and evaluate the candidate against criteria appropriate to the decision to be rendered. - 4) Complete where appropriate (see note) the Initial Evaluation Form on each candidate, attend the meeting where the candidate is discussed, and cast a secret ballot within 5 calendar days of the meeting.
+Only under unusual circumstances (see note) will a Committee member who does not attend the meeting be allowed to cast an absentee ballot.
+This privilege is at the discretion of the Committee. - Note: The phrase "where appropriate" as used above refers to eligibility to vote, i.e., Committee members of equal or higher rank are eligible to vote on tenure requests and members of higher rank are eligible to vote on promotion requests. - Note: The phrase "unusual circumstances" refers to persons on sabbatical or sick leave, conducting professional duties out-of-state, on assignment to a foreign country, or dealing with family emergency, etc.